LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Method

 \subsection{Inference}

-Following \citet{shi2023replug} for a given (image, question) pair, we retrieve the top-\(k\) relevant (image, text) chunks using the image as the query.
+Following \citet{shi2023replug} for a given query pair $q = (\mathbf{i}, \mathbf{q})$, we retrieve the top-$K$ relevant chunks $z_k = (\mathbf{i}_k, \mathbf{t}_k)$ using the image as the query.
 Each chunk is prepended to the question, and the LVLM computes predictions for the augmented prompts in parallel.
 The final output probability is: